-Develop E-Bike Policy
+> Develop E-Bike Policy

-Increasing use of electric bicycles by residents and visitors has created a need for a multi-jurisdictional approach to e-bike management.
+Increasing use of electric bikes by residents and visitors has prompted the need for multi-jurisdictional approach to e-bike use.
 The increased availability of rental e-bikes and the growing popularity for commuters is impacting the experience of other trail users.
-The State Legislature has defined e-bikes and passed policy on their use, but the proposed policy leaves room for municipalities to elaborate and define some areas as off-limits.
-While e-bikes improve access to active transportation options and allow people with mobility restrictions to explore the trail system, the ease of acceleration creates a higher risk of collision or conflict.
+The State Legislature has defined e-bikes and passed policy on their use, but the proposed policy leaves room for municipalities to define some areas off-limits.
+User conflicts, management problems and issues around enforcement have all come with the increased use of e-bikes.

 Clearly defining where and how e-bikes should be used in Sitka could reduce user conflict and help coordinate a messaging approach to educate visitors.
 The Sitka Cycling Club hosted an initial meeting in summer of 2023 with all local e-bike rental businesses and identified a shared interest in clarifying e-bike policy and best practice.
 Further community and stakeholder engagement can further inform the approach to reducing conflict.
-Reaching consensus on an approach will allow businesses and land managers to communicate with a coordinated front to increase the likelihood that riders adhere to the rules.
+Reaching consensus on an approach will allow businesses and land managers to communicate in a coordinated front to increase the likelihood that riders adhere to the rules.

-Establish a voluntary agreement, or a municipal ordinance if necessary, to address riding speed, shared use etiquette, potential off-limit areas, and bike use on trails after a community engagement process to hear all voices.
-Clearly communicate the rules to the public with tools like Frequently Asked Questions and social media.
+Establish a municipal ordinance or voluntary agreement to address biker speed, behavior, potential off-limit areas, and bike use on trails after a community engagement process to hear all voices.